astropy/astropy-APEs/APE2.rst

 The release cycle for the core package should be as follows:

-* Major releases every two years.
+* Major releases every year (or longer).
 These are releases that can introduce breaking API changes, and should be numbered as x.0.0 (e.g., 6.0.0).
-* Minor releases every six months in between.
+* Minor releases by default every six months in between major releases (or more frequent if needed).
 These releases should minimize any API changes and focus on adding new features.
 * Bugfix releases as needed between minor releases.

 As an example, starting from the 6.0.0 release, the version number schedule might be: